AikoPath/AikoPath.github.io/_posts/2021-02-05-imdb-episode-ranking-star-trek.markdown

 As usual:
 > **Correlation is not causation!**

-Nevertheless I ran the same code for some other non-permanent characters as well.
+Nevertheless, I ran the same code for some other non-permanent characters as well.

 For example Colm Meaney who plays **Chief O’Brien**.